SuneetPatil/battle-of-brains/README.md

-# battle-of-brains
+# Battle-of-Brains
-Alexa skill battle-of-brains created for hackathon using APL
+Alexa skill Battle-of-Brains created for hackathon using APL